Selective decay in fluids with advected quantities: MHD and Hall MHD: Abstract

 \section{Abstract}

-Modifications of the equations of ideal fluid dynamics with advected quantities are introduced for either the energy $h$ or the Casimir quantities $C$ in the Lie-Poisson formulation.
-The dissipated quantity (energy or Casimir, respectively) is shown to decrease in time until the modified system reaches a state that holds for ideal energy-Casimir equilibria, namely $\delta(h+C)=0$.
+Modifications of the equations of ideal fluid dynamics with advected quantities are introduced that allow selective decay of either the energy $h$ or the Casimir quantities $C$ in the Lie-Poisson formulation.
+The dissipated quantity (energy or Casimir, respectively) is shown to decrease in time until the modified system reaches an equilibrium state consistent with ideal energy-Casimir equilibria, namely $\delta(h+C)=0$.
 The result holds for Lie-Poisson equations in general, independently of the Lie algebra and the choice of Casimir.
-This process is illustrated with a number of selected decay examples that pass to stable energy-Casimir equilibria for magnetohydrodynamics (MHD) and Hall MHD in 2D and 3D by decay of either the energy or the Casimirs.
+This selective decay process is illustrated with a number of examples in 2D and 3D magnetohydrodynamics (MHD).